MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-create-resources.md

 > - Create an Azure AI Search index
 > - Configure access for the Azure AI Studio and Azure AI Search resources

+This tutorial is part one of a three-part tutorial.

 ## Prerequisites

-* A valid Azure subscription - [Create one for free](https://azure.microsoft.com/free)
+* An Azure account with an active subscription.
+If you don't have one, [create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).

 > [!IMPORTANT]
 > You must have the necessary permissions to add role assignments in your Azure subscription.
 Granting permissions by role assignment is only allowed by the **Owner** of the specific Azure resources.
 You might need to ask your Azure subscription owner (who might be your IT admin) to complete this tutorial for you.